 A study done by the US Department of Education has concluded that fathers who are actively involved in their daughters’ academics were more likely to have straight As than girls whose fathers didn’t pay attention to them.
 Well-fathered daughters had better verbal skills and intellectual functioning.

-Absence of dads in daughters’ life can lead to difficulties in the learning process.
+Absence of dads in daughters’ lives can lead to difficulties in the learning process.
 Daughters with absent or uninvolved dads usually perform poorly in school.

 This is the best phase, which is also known as the world’s greatest dad – adult daughter phase.
 In this phase both can communicate and understand each other.
 This is the time a father should guide his girl in her career, love and marriage.